RafalKucharskiPK/rafalkucharskipk.github.io/_pages/about.md

 * and one already finished: **[NCN Opus](/research/g_1_OPUS)** - where we look at the future of ride-pooling and platform services in post-pandemic world.

 Feel free to reach to us for a joint seminar, collaboration or vacancies.
+Find us at the Faculty of Mathematics and Computer Science – see the [map](https://www.rafalkucharskilab.pl/assets/img/Lab_map.png).